aborrero/ral-arturo.org/_posts/2020-11-22-python-nftables-tutorial.md

 To interact with libnftables you have 2 options, either use the standard nft syntax or the JSON format.
 The standard format allows you to send commands exactly like you would do using the `nft` binary.
-That format is intended for humans and it doesn't make a lot of sense in a programmatic interaction.
+This format is intended for humans, and it doesn't make a lot of sense in a programmatic interaction.
 Whereas JSON is pretty convenient, specially in a python environment, where there are direct data structure equivalents.

-The following code snippet gives you an example of how easy this is to use:
+The following code snippet gives you an example of how easy this is:

 ```python
 #!/usr/bin/env python3